javiercbgr/webserver/README.md

 https://github.com/jrudolph/Pooling-web-server

 New features:
-- Added keep-alive implementation based on HTTP/1.1 and HTTP/1.0 headers received.
+- Added [keep-alive][1] implementation based on HTTP/1.1 and HTTP/1.0 headers received.
 - Replaced the creation of a Thread when passing the request to the handler with just the Handler, as it is a runnable which is accepted by ThreadPoolExecutor.execute.
-The overhead removed helped increase the speed of transactions a 400%.
+The overhead removed helped increase the speed of transactions a [400%][2].
-- Replaced gradle dependency management system with Maven.
+- Replaced gradle dependency management system with [Maven][3].
+- Added handling speed monitoring capability implemented using a [circular array][4].
-- Added a batch script to compile and execute the server without any dependency management system or IDE.
+- Added a batch script to compile and execute the server [without][5] any dependency management system or IDE.
-- Added a batch script to load test the server with 20000 requests from 20 processes.
+- Added a batch script to load test the server with [2000000 requests][6] divided in 20 requester processes.
-- Added handling speed monitoring capability implemented using a circular array.
+- Added a Python script to test the [performance][7] of keep-alive requests.
+- Added a shell bash script to test the [performance][8] of keep-alive request.

 Ideas I considered good and preserved are:
 - WebApp abstraction, allowing quick implementations of other applications apart from file serving.